digideskio/npm-search-bar/README.md

 A simple app that runs in your system's tray to enable you to search for the best NPM modules.

+# Usage

+After installing the app, type any query to get a list of npm modules associated with your query, organized by rating.

+ProTip: You can press `CMD+SHIFT+/` or `CTRL+SHIFT+/` at any time to access the app, even when it's running in the background.

 # Installation

 ```sh